exercism/csharp/exercises/concept/squeaky-clean/.docs/introduction.md

 Multiple `char`s can comprise a string such as `"word"` or `char`s can be processed independently.
 Their literals have single quotes e.g. `'A'`.

-C# `char`s support UTF-16 Unicode encoding so in addition to the latin character set pretty much all the writing systems in use world can be represented, e.g. the Greek letter `'β'`.
+C# `char`s support UTF-16 Unicode encoding - so in addition to the latin character set pretty much all the writing systems in use worldwide can be represented, e.g. the Greek letter `'β'`.

 There are many builtin library methods to inspect and manipulate `char`s.
 These